Jemidipin/My-note/day9.md

    A sample space is the set of all possible outcomes of a random experiment, while an event is a subset of the sample space.
 Eg:flip a fair coin the sample space is{H,T}
 ### dependent & indepemdent events
-   dependent events are affected by the outcome of another event, while independent events are not
+   dependent events are affected by the outcome of another event, while independent events are not. dependent                                            independent in coin toss                                         tossing a coin two times P(2/even)=P(2/2,4,6)
+   P=2/3
 ### joint probability
    joint probability is the likelihood of two events occurring together.
 ### marginal probability